Android Application Integration¶

 }

-For the latest versions, refer to the version names for
+For the latest versions, please refer to the version names for

 Application Configuration¶

-The optimal location for SDK initialization is in the onCreate method of the Application.
-If your application hasn't created an Application, you need to create one and declare it in AndroidManifest.xml.
-For an example, refer to here.
+The optimal location for SDK initialization is in the onCreate method of Application.
+If your application has not yet created an Application, you need to create one and declare it in AndroidManifest.xml.
+For an example, please refer to here.

 R8 / Proguard Obfuscation Configuration¶

-If using ft-sdk 1.6.15 or earlier versions and need to set minifyEnabled = true in android.buildTypes, the following configuration is required:
+If using ft-sdk versions before 1.6.15 and need to set minifyEnabled = true in android.buildTypes, the following configuration needs to be enabled:

 -dontwarn com.ft.sdk.**